Motorists return to U.S. roads, driving more miles, using less gas

-NEW YORK (Reuters) - U.S. motorists drove more miles this summer than at any time since the 2008 financial crisis, according to government data, but the cause and implications of the roadway revival may be different than in years past.
+NEW YORK, Sept 23 (Reuters) - U.S. motorists drove more miles this summer than at any time since the 2008 financial crisis, according to government data, but the cause and implications of the roadway revival may be different than in years past.

 The slow recovery in total miles driven may have more to do with a resurgence in vehicle sales due to zero- or low-interest loans than a long-term return to increased driving.
 But some experts suggested the data may be misleading, with trends like increased telecommuting and an aging population spending less time behind the wheel.